WasixXD/CLIChat/README.md

 # CLIChat

-A real time chat with socket.io and cli packages
+## A CLI Real Time Chat with Socket.io